 - BASE FLOOD

-- The flood having a one-percent chance of being equalled or exceeded in any given year.
+- A flood having a one-percent chance of being equaled or exceeded in any given year.

 - Any area of the building having its floor subgrade (below ground level) on all sides.